 Posted on June 11th, 2019

-We have seen quite remarkable results of our peptoid antimicrobial drug candidates against 45 of the 47 multi-drug resistant (MDR) bacteria tested.
-These tests show rapid killing-kinetics against the drug resistant bacteria, in vivo biostability, rapid destruction of biofilms (a particularly tough wall that “sleeping” bacteria use to protect themselves against threats) and prevention of biofilm formation.
+We have seen quite remarkable results of our peptoid antimicrobial drug candidates against viruses, fungi, and 45 of the 47 multi-drug resistant (MDR) bacteria tested.
+These tests show rapid killing-kinetics against the drug resistant pathogens, in vivo biostability, initial toxicology results that appear to be safe in mice and wax worms, rapid destruction of biofilms (a particularly tough wall that “sleeping” bacteria use to protect themselves against threats) and prevention of biofilm formation.

 Our peptoid antibiotics are bioengineered to be a functional mimic of human cathelicidin antimicrobial peptide.
 As a synthetic mimic of pepTIDES, we call them pepTOIDS.

 As a result, our board has voted to focus the company on antimicrobial peptoid drug development.
 We are now dedicated to following up this data with further testing of our drug candidates.

 Each year in the U.S., millions people are infected with drug-resistant pathogens, and people die as a result.
 This past year, 100s of thousands of people are likely to die from the flu.
 Globally, billions are infected with drug-resistant pathogens that impact national economies and keep the world at constant risk for pandemics.